List of content you will read in this article:

 Zimbra is another open-source Linux mail server on our list, but this is more powerful and efficient than a Linux distribution.
 It creates a friendly user environment by providing additional features like group calendars and convenient UI menus.

-The recovery solutions of this mail server are impressive as it focuses beyond security.
+The recovery solutions of this mail server are impressive as they focuses beyond security.
 Zimbra also equips its users with a one-click disaster recovery feature that makes it more reliable in emergencies or server failure.

 Zimbra Pros and Cons